NaluKit/nalu/README.md

 The context is a class that will be injected in every handler and controller.
 This is a good place to store general needed data.

 ### Component
 The component contains the visible part.
 It will be autmatically created by the framework and injected to the controller.
+It has to implement the ```render```-method, which return an element.

 ### Controller
 The controller controls a part of the application.
 It has to extend ```AbstractComponentController``` and must be annotated with ```@controller```.
 The component is created by the framework and injected into the controller.
 The use of the component class respects the view delegate pattern.